ithena-one/mcp-governance-sdk/readme.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/ithena-labs/mcp-governance). <!-- Update URL -->
+Please open an issue or submit a pull request on the [GitHub repository](https://github.com/ithena-one/mcp-governance-sdk). <!-- Update URL -->

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.